emailbob/terraform-google-datalab/README.md

 Compute Engine API - compute.googleapis.com

+# Service account
+The service account for the datalab instances will need the permission `compute.instances.stop` in order to allow the idle timeout option to shutdown the instance.

 # GPU instance
 Not all GPU types are supported in all zones.
 Go here to check which GPU type and zones are supported https://cloud.google.com/compute/docs/gpus/